BeingSadatRahman/CSE2216-DSA-1-LAB-ASSIGNMENT/README.md

 ---

-### Section C-Advanced Problem
+### Section C — Advanced Problems

 **Q8: Binary Search with Step Count**
-Modify binary search to count number of comparisons and determine max comparisons for large input size.
+Modify binary search to count the number of comparisons required to find an element or determine that it is not present.
+Also analyze the maximum number of comparisons for large input sizes.

-**Q9: Maximum Comparison Analysis**
-Determine the maximum number of comparisons binary search requires for an array of size 1,000,000.
+**Q9: Peak Element in Unimodal Array**
+Find the peak (maximum) element in a unimodal array using a binary search approach in O(log n).

+**Q10: Punctuation-Proof Palindrome**
+Check whether a string is a palindrome while ignoring spaces, punctuation, and letter case using recursion only.

 ---

 ## Key Concepts Covered
 - Recursion
 - Binary Search
 - Divide and Conquer
 - Array Manipulation
 - Algorithm Efficiency

 ---

 ## Purpose

-To strengthen problem-solving skills and understanding of recursion and binary search using C programming.

----

-## Key Concepts Covered
-- Recursion
-- Binary Search
-- Divide and Conquer
-- Array Manipulation
-- Algorithm Efficiency

-## Purpose
-To strengthen problem-solving skills and understanding of recursion and binary search using C programming.
+The objective of this assignment is to strengthen problem-solving skills and understanding of recursion and binary search using C programming.